Shevlin: Oregon's wandering timber town

 The inspector headed back to headquarters, where he learned that Shevlin was now at a new location, 40 miles deeper into the pines, across the county line.
-A couple weeks later, he got out to the new town site and completed his inspection.
+A couple of weeks later, he got out to the new townsite and completed his inspection.

 The Shevlin-Hixon Company

 The town of Shevlin more or less came into being in 1932, and it lasted less than 20 years.
 It was named after the company that owned it - the Shevlin-Hixon Company of Bend.

 Shevlin-Hixon was one of the most successful beneficiaries of the Oregon land-fraud scandals of the early 1900s, in which sharp operators like Stephen Puter hired hobos and laborers to pretend to homestead claims so that he could aggregate them into blocs of land large enough to interest timber producers.
 After years of investing in buying aggregated claims like these, along with railroad lands, by 1915 the company was the second-largest owner of Central Oregon ponderosa-pine timberlands - right behind Weyerhaeuser.
 It owned a vast tract of virgin ponderosa, some 215,000 acres.